UAE Driving Rules: The Basics of Staying on the Right Side of the Law?

 - Sign of the Motorway:The road signs in the UAE are the same as you will find in Britain; moreover these signs are very simple to understand.
 The sign of the motorway has a blue colour in the background with white writing.
 These signs are displayed in both English and Arabic.

 - Toll Roads: There are a few roads, highways, and bridges in the United Arab Emirates that have a toll.
 For example, the Sheikh Zaya Road and Al Garhoud Bridge have crossing toll.

 - Traffic Lights:The UAE follows the Vienna Convention for traffic lights and hence it is easier for the US and EU drivers to understand the traffic light rules here.

 The big cities of UAE have expensive parking and many times it may become difficult for you to find a parking there.
 However, you always have a choice to park your car on the streets if there is any space available.
 The suburbs and smaller towns have parking and most of the times it is free.

-- Paid Parking: In big cities and towns it is recommended to go for garage parking as parking on the streets are difficult to find and are busy most of the times.
-If you get any space, you can use mobile and avail the service known as mParking or you can pay by using a machine.
-The mParking application also warns you in case of your parking ticket expiry.
+- Paid Parking: In big cities and towns it is recommended to go for garage parking as parking on the streets is difficult to find.
+If you get any space, you can use mobile and avail the service known as mParking and pay your parking fee by sending an SMS.
+The mParking application also warns you in case of your parking ticket expires.

-- Disabled Parking: For disabled drivers, there is no special parking in the United Arab Emirates.
+- Disabled Parking: For people with special needs, there is no special parking in the United Arab Emirates.
 However, if you want assistance, then the attendants at the parking can help you and provide you a convenient spot to park your car.